Agricultural Animal Care and Use Program

 All of the stakeholders are in regular communication with each other.
 The AACUP director regularly visits the agricultural animal units to address best management and husbandry practices, identify needed facility improvements, and facilitate services to the animal users.
 AACUP veterinarians visit the units to address emerging animal health conditions and assess medical records.
 The Institutional Animal Care and Use Committee (IACUC) inspects each unit semiannually as required by federal laws and regulations.
-Professional managers of the livestock units and staff of the AACUP hold bi-weekly meetings.
+AACUP veterinarians meet monthly with each unit.
+Professional managers of the livestock units and staff of the AACUP meet quarterly as a group.

 Veterinary care is available 24 hours a day, 365 days a year.
-The Rural Animal Health Management (RAHM) unit at the Veterinary Teaching Hospital provides emergency and routine veterinary care for animals housed at the Urbana campus.
+The Farm Animal Reproduction, Medicine and Surgery (FARMS) unit at the Veterinary Teaching Hospital provides emergency and routine veterinary care for animals housed at the Urbana campus.
 Private clinicians provide care at the two outlying stations in southern and western Illinois.

 Activities of the AACUP include: